TheMrAI/TheMrAI.github.io/content/contemplation/BG3_characters/index.md

 # Baldur's Gate 3 Characters & Story

 My primary reason for writing about this is to have some closure on Baldur's Gate 3.
-The game was so good that it consumed my all my free time, invaded my dreams and thoughts.
+The game was so good that it consumed all my free time, invaded my dreams and thoughts.
 It is a sort of mourning, but one that I actually appreciate.
 Maybe you feel the same way, or you are just curious, so I hope this writing will help you out too.
 If not with closure then perhaps with noticing something you may have missed.

-I will go through all the main characters and note down how their personalities have presented themselves to me and what I think about them.
+I will go through all the main characters and note down how their personalities have presented themselves to me.
 Won't go into the story itself separately.
 I think the characters and their reactions to certain events made the story what it was, and they are so intertwined, trying to separate them would be folly.